-Subsection ii.
-Prior to the commencement of an election cycle, the Elections Commission will determine the schedule for elections with the consent of the Office of Student Activities, and announce the following details:
+Prior to the commencement of an election cycle, the Elections Commission will determine the schedule for elections with the consent of the Center for Student Involvement, and announce the following details:

 - a.
-The dates, times, and locations of all Information Sessions: - b.
+The dates, times, and locations of all Information Sessions; - b.
 The date, time, and location of the Nomination Convention; - c.
 The dates, times, and method of voting; and - d.
 The date, time, and location of the announcement of Election Results.